ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpn.md

 ![VPN View](files/vpn-vpnview.png)

-VPN's in eCloud VPC consist of three different parts, a VPN Service, Endpoint and Session.
+VPNs in eCloud VPC consist of three different parts, a VPN Service, Endpoint and Session.
 These are explained in more detail in the below sections.

 ### Services